moses-b-alexander/stgnn-aqf-praxis/readme.md

 ## 🔍 Objective

-STGNNs augmented with spatiotemporal positional encoding and exogenous covariates representing long-term climate trends predict future air pollution values based on historical data.
+STGNNs enhanced with spatiotemporal positional encoding and exogenous covariates representing long-term climate trends predict future air pollution values based on historical data.
 By modelling spatial and temporal relationships between sensors, areas of concentration and patterns of dispersion can be better understood by policymakers (Zheng et al, 2015).
 Thus, they can make more optimal decisions to improve air quality via various environmental measures aimed to mitigate the concerning factors identified via spatiotemporal analysis of urban air quality.

 ---